Shiam-Cse-Ru/Online-Cloth-Shopping-Cart/README.md

-# A complete shopping cart with phpand mysql,html,css,javascript
+# A complete shopping cart with php and mysql,html,css,javascript